Mikubill/sd-webui-controlnet/README.md

 Now we have a `reference-only` preprocessor that does not require any control models.
 It can guide the diffusion directly using images as references.

+(Prompt "a dog running on grassland, best quality, ...")

 ![image](samples/ref.png)

 This method is similar to inpaint-based reference but it does not make your image disordered.